lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \include{_ai/includes/conversation-tedx.md}
 \undef{noSlideTitle}

-\subsection{The Bandwidth of Human Expression}

 \notes{We are creatures of limited bandwidth.
 The speed at which we can communicate is infinitesimally slow compared to the machine's capacity.
 Yet this limitation is not a bug; it is the foundation of human culture and creativity.}

 \include{_data-science/includes/new-flow-of-information.md}